Underground Railroad Experience Trail

 - Free parking.
 Parking may be limited on weekends spring and fall.

-- Restrooms available April – November.
-During normal Visitor Center hours or for groups of 36+ with advanced reservation.
+- Restrooms available April – November 20, 2022 during normal Visitor Center hours or for groups of 36+ with advanced reservation.
 Please plan accordingly.

 - Online educational resources available to complement a self-guided visit.